 - My scores aren’t good enough.
 Unfortunately, scores have a lot to do with getting into medical school.
 Standardized tests such as the MCAT, once intended to create a level playing field and eliminate favoritism, have morphed into hard-and-fast admissions cut offs.
 Everyone agrees that there are plenty of students who do not do well on standardized tests who would make great doctors.
 So, don’t let a bad test score psych you out.
 It’s a hurdle to overcome, not an insurmountable barrier.
 Here at MUA, we have seen numerous students who impressed us in many ways beyond their MCAT and GPA, and have gone on to become very successful physicians.

-- I can’t afford medical school.
-No question, medical school is a big investment.
-Here at MUA, we are proud that our tuition is one of the most cost-effective of all the leading international medical schools (see a comparison here), but we still know the burden this places on our students and their families.
+- I don't know how to fund my medical school.
 Government loans are one way that many manage this—MUA is one of the few international schools eligible for the U.S. Federal Direct Student loans.
 (Learn more here.)
 And keep in mind that there are many repayment options through the military, federal programs, or practicing medicine in underserved areas.
+MUA's Canadian students are approved to apply for financial aid through their provinces.
+In addition, numerous banks provide student lines of credit to supplement or substitute for the provincial loan alternative.
+Some of these banks include RBC, TD and BOM, among others.
+Additionally, MUA has established scholarships for both U.S. and Canadian students.
 Doubts over finances tend to bleed into other doubts and amplify them.
 Don’t let that happen.
 What seems like a major financial undertaking today, may seem far less onerous once you have successfully done it.

 - Doctors work too hard.
 Yes, this is true.
 So do medical students.
 In fact, so do most people who want to accomplish something valuable.
 And as PreMedStar notes, this is true for many other professions that offer less job satisfaction and pay much less.